-The Work Zone Safety Alliance “Cone Zone” campaign is a road safety initiative that encourages drivers to take care when driving near roadside workers.
+The Work Zone Safety Alliance “Cone Zone BC” campaign is a road safety initiative that encourages drivers to take care when driving near roadside workers.
 The campaign educates drivers about roadside workspaces and what they can do to reduce the risk to both worker and driver – reduce their speed, avoid driver distraction, and respect the roadside as a workplace when driving through the “Cone Zone.”

 Behind every cone is a worker at risk.
 Every day thousands of workers in British Columbia work in the “Cone Zone”, a high-risk environment in close proximity to traffic.
 Municipal workers, landscapers, flag people, tow-truck drivers, road construction and road maintenance workers, telecommunications and utility workers, and emergency and enforcement personnel all work in the “Cone Zone.”